Nanocloud/nanocloud/README.md

 - awsSecretAccessKey AWS private key
 - awsKeyName private key name
 - awsPrivateKey (Defaults to /opt/back/id_rsa) path to where the key will be stored
-- awsImage (Defaults to ami-09e61366) Nanocloud's execution servers default image)
+- awsImage Nanocloud's execution servers default image
 - awsFlavor (Defaults to t2.medium) size of virtual machines
 - awsMachineUsername (Defaults to Administrator) administrator account on the machine
 - awsMachinePassword (Defaults to empty string, will be generated if possible) administrator password on the machine